 2. Excise tax

 Excise tax is also very common.
-When a manufacturer buys the raw materials for the company’s products, say tobacco for cigarette companies, he already needs to pay indirect taxes on the items.
-Though a part of the normal course of business, the manufacturer can pass on the burden to the consumers by selling the cigarettes at a higher price.
+When a manufacturer buys the raw materials for the company’s products, for example, tobacco for cigarette companies, they already need to pay indirect taxes on the items.
+Through a part of the normal course of business, the manufacturer can pass on the burden to the consumers by selling the cigarettes at a higher price.

 3. Customs tax

 Ever wonder why imported products are expensive?
 It is because of customs tax.
-When a container filled with bananas from another country enters the US, the importer pays indirect tax (customs tax), which he then passes on to the consumers.
+When a container filled with bananas from another country enters the US, the importer pays a tax (customs tax), which is then passed on to consumers.

 4. Gas tax

 Yes, buying gasoline for vehicles contains an indirect tax.